OmkarBorikar/Insurance-Prediction/README.md

 * **Overview of project**

-This web app is the simplified prototype of application that can be used in Insurance provider company to predict the medical cost they might nead to bear given the customers details like Age, Sex, is he/she smoker or not, number of childrens they have etc.
+This web app is the simplified prototype of application that can be used in Insurance provider company to predict the medical cost they might need to bear given the customers details like Age, Sex, is he/she smoker or not, number of childrens they have etc.

 * **Libraries and Tools Used**